eblot/pyftdi/pyftdi/README.rst

           feature, and they should be connected together and to the SDA |I2C|
           bus line.
 .. [#if2] FTDI232H does not support a secondary MPSSE port, only FT2232H and
           FT4232H do.
-Note that FTDI4232H has 4 serial ports, but the first two interfaces are MPSSE-capable.
+Note that FTDI4232H has 4 serial ports, but only the first two interfaces are MPSSE-capable.

 API Overview